crosas-dev/android-interview-questions/README.md

     - While generics are very useful, late inclusion into Java language has put some restraints on their implementation - backward compatibility required them to remain just "syntactic sugar" - they are erased ([type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html)) during compile-time and replaced with `object` class.

 * What is Java `PriorityQueue`?
+	- An unbounded priority queue based on a priority heap.
+The elements of the priority queue are ordered according to their natural ordering, or by a Comparator provided at queue construction time, depending on which constructor is used.
+A priority queue does not permit null elements.
+A priority queue relying on natural ordering also does not permit insertion of non-comparable objects (doing so may result in ClassCastException).
+The head of this queue is the least element with respect to the specified ordering.
+If multiple elements are tied for least value, the head is one of those elements -- ties are broken arbitrarily.
+The queue retrieval operations poll, remove, peek, and element access the element at the head of the queue.
+A priority queue is unbounded, but has an internal capacity governing the size of an array used to store the elements on the queue.
+It is always at least as large as the queue size.
+As elements are added to a priority queue, its capacity grows automatically.
+The details of the growth policy are not specified.

 #### Objects and Primitives